revze/android-kotlin-objectbox-crud/README.md

 # android-objectbox-kotlin-crud
-Simple Android CRUD with Objectbox written in Kotlin
+Sample Android CRUD with Objectbox write in Kotlin